Table of Contents

 What is the Food Justice Fund Leadership Council?
 How are their decisions made?

 The Food Justice Fund Leadership Council (FJFLC) is a diverse group of community leaders committed to building a more just and equitable food system in our region.
-They were selected through an application process during fall 2023.
+They were selected through an application process during the fall.
 The group is comprised of the following talented individuals who’ve lent their time and talent to designing this grantmaking process together:

 - Jed Locquiao